muratk3n/thirdwave/en/2019/08/focus-group-democracy.md

 executive - not a functioning solution.

-Until there is a complete new way of governance, I'd say remaining at second wave might be better, with all the colors in the political spectrum covered and represented fully.
+Until there is a complete new way of governance, I'd say remaining at second wave for key pieces might be better, with all the colors in the political spectrum covered and represented fully.